 This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

-As Google focuses more and more on rewarding excellent user experience it is time to start looking at more than just some performance indicators.
+As Google focuses more and more on rewarding excellent user experience, it is time to start looking at more than just some performance indicators.

-In this post, I am going to give an answer to what core web vitals are, what user experience has to do with it, and what they mean for the SEO ranking of your blog or website.
+This post will explain what core web vitals are, what user experience has to do with it, and what they mean for the SEO ranking of your blog or website.

-I know that this isn’t the sexiest topic and that it looks very technical as you scan this post, but as always I will do my best to keep it understandable for non-techies!
+I know that this isn’t the sexiest topic and that it looks very technical as you scan this post, but as always, I will do my best to keep it understandable for non-techies!

 New Google Ranking Factors

 In a previous post, I wrote about Website Performance, why it is something you should care about, and what tools you could use.
 I also wrote a bit about fixing issues.

 Since then I learned quite a bit more and I would like to share this knowledge with you.